Adam Yates beats twin Simon to win Tour first stage

 "My brother came across to me.
 I didn't know if I should work with him.
 I asked and they said 'go for it'," said Adam.

-Adam, who was unsure at first whether he was supposed to carry on attacking as he is a team-mate of Pogacar, added to ITV 4: "It's just amazing - I am super happy.
+Adam, who was unsure at first whether he was supposed to carry on attacking as Pogacar is his team-mate, added on ITV 4: "It's just amazing - I am super happy.

 "I knew Simon was going good, I speak to him every day, we are really close and yeah just sharing this experience with him is really nice.